 The host name of the controller is displayed here.
-In the controller's initial state, this name is composed of the string "PFCx00" and the last three bytes of the
+In the controller's initial state, the host name is composed of the string "CC100" and the last three bytes of the

 MAC address.

 This standard value is also used whenever the chosen name in the "Input" column is deleted.